sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 	It will delete the user directory under "/home/"

 ###### Notes:<br/>
-1. User must set a password to a user activate the user. ( see password and role flows) <br/>
+1. User must set a password when he adds a new user. ( see password flow) <br/>
 2. Default role “admin”

 ###  5.4 <a name='UserState'></a>User state